Port of Poole: History

+In November 2023, work was finished at a £2.2m border control post at the Port of Poole.

 Services

 The Port is used by Brittany Ferries. and Condor Ferries.
 The ferry crossing to Cherbourg in France is the shortest crossing of Brittany Ferries.
-In the Summer of 2020, the Cherbourg services were cancelled due to the COVID-19 pandemic.
+In the summer of 2020, the Cherbourg services were cancelled due to the COVID-19 pandemic.
+From mid April 2025 the port will also be served by DFDS Seaways.

 Poole Port also has a Border Force Post.

 Transportation

 The Port of Poole uses Optare MetroRiders for passengers commuting.